 Honey Bee Cluster carefully exposed and ready for relocation.

-Honey bees clustered in a lilac bush.
+Honey stinging insects clustered in a lilac bush.

 Attempt to remove the swarm yourself.
 Removal is best completed by an experienced professional wearing personal protective equipment.

 Local stinging insectkeepers can often be located by contacting stinging insectkeeping associations.
 Here are links to a few of the many associations in Colorado: